-Surface water flowing into the subbasin percolates into the highly permeable alluvial sediments which underlie the Santa Clara River.
+Surface water flowing into the subbasin percolates into the highly permeable alluvial sediments which underlie the Santa Clara River in the Mint Canyon Subunit.
 Groundwater generally moves westward toward the outlet of the Alluvium, which is also the outlet of the Upper Santa Clara River Hydrologic Area.
 Thus, groundwater movement in the Alluvium beneath the tributaries is toward their confluence with the Santa Clara River and then westward.
 As the Alluvium thins and narrows towards the outlet of the basin, groundwater is forced to rise, keeping the depth to water at or approaching land surface.